-- Claim potential: How much is at stake?
+Another factor to consider is how much is at stake.
 This could be human (employee or customer injury), property (building, inventory) or something else (data breach, intellectual property).

 How to Save on Commercial Insurance Policies

 The right insurance agent is a partner in your business success, which should include getting the right coverage for the right price.
 Talk to your agent about the below strategies, and see what advice they have on where you could save.

 1. Buy a reasonable amount of coverage for your needs.
 Find out what typical policies and limits are for a business like yours.
 Remember: Under-insuring your business can be more expensive than over-insuring.

 2. Read the fine print.
 Read specifically what is (and is not) covered by your policy.
 Read limits and terms of the policy, and if you don’t understand something, ask your insurance agent to walk you through it.